 Yeah.
 Okay.
 Pippa sent in another observation and she's put a kiss at the end of it, so I'm going to read it out.
-It says optimal foetal positioning can help encourage babies to turn into the right positions, or until optimal foetal positioning is the right position isn't.
+It says optimal foetal positioning can help encourage babies to turn into the right positions, or I thought optimal foetal positioning is the right position, isn't it?
 You know what that means?
-What does that actually mean? optimal? foetal positioning is a term that was coined by a midwife called an Australian midwife, oh, about 20 years ago, I think, and there is actually quite a bit of research behind it now, there wasn't back back then.
-But now we know that if the baby is not in the right position, as in occiput, anterior, which is the ideal position, if the baby has the occiput the wrong way, then it's labor's are more painful and much longer.
-And you know, normal first time, labour can be anywhere from two to 24 hours.
+What does that actually mean, optimal foetal positioning?

+It is a term that was coined by a midwife called Jane Sutton, an Australian midwife, about 20 years ago, I think, and there is actually quite a bit of research behind it now, there wasn't back then.
+But now we know that if the baby is not in the right position, as in occiput anterior, which is the ideal position, if the baby has the occiput the wrong way, then labours are more painful and much longer.
+And you know, normal first time labour can be anywhere from two to 24 hours.
 But if the baby's in the wrong position, it can be up to 48 hours or even longer.
-We also know that if babies in the wrong position, you're more likely to get intervention to be induced to have C section and with all the cascade of things that that can then cause.
+We also know that if the baby's in the wrong position, you're more likely to get intervention, to be induced to have a C-section and with all the cascade of things that that can then cause.
 So, and I think the medical world has become aware of this much more, particularly in the midwifery teams at the hospitals.
-So they are aware of this, and they are more happy to work with what we do and understand what we do and how that can help.
-So it's a really interesting phenomenon.
-There's, I was taught initially by an American Pie particle, Cal Phillips, and her work has just been turned into the amazing Oh, what's it called?
-Baby spinning babies calm.
-I don't know if any of you have heard of spinning babies going home actually.
-Yeah.
+So, they are aware of this, and they are more happy to work with what we do and understand what we do and how that can help.
+So, it's a really interesting phenomenon.
+I was taught initially by an American chiropractor, Carol Phillips, and her work has since been turned into an amazing, oh, what's it called?
+Spinningbabies.com.
+I don't know if any of you have heard of spinning babies.